-For any resort it all starts with the accommodations and you won't find better anywhere in Hawaii than at the resort's Ali'i Tower.
+For any resort, it all starts with the accommodations, and you won't find better anywhere in Hawaii than at this resort's Ali'i Tower.

-In room amenities include complimentary fresh, tropical fruit on arrival day, upgraded dressing area amenities, designer bathrobes/yukata for use during your stay, complimentary coffee/tea and coffee maker, refrigerator, Hilton Serenity Collection alarm clock radio with connection for MP3 player, and flat screen television with LodgeNet interactive television enabling on-demand movies and music, Nintendo® videogames.
+In-room amenities include complimentary beach bag use, upgraded dressing area amenities, designer bathrobes/yukata for use during your stay, complimentary Kona coffee/tea and Keurig coffee maker, refrigerator, Hilton Serenity Collection alarm clock radio with connection for MP3 player and a 37” LCD television with Playstation 3 console/Blu-Ray & DVD Player.

-In addition Ali'i Tower guests receive private guest reception/registration right in the tower, exclusive concierge services, private Ali'i Tower pool, sun terrace and whirlpool on the second floor and private Fitness Center with massage treatment rooms and sauna.
+In addition, Ali'i Tower guests receive private guest reception/registration right in the tower, exclusive concierge services, private Ali'i Tower pool, sun terrace and whirlpool on the second floor, first-in-line privileges at select resort restaurants, a private Fitness Center, and access to the lobby library business center.